luomin/website/source/en/tutorial/graph_java.rst

  158 : 	private String addStation(GraphClient client, String station) {
  159 : 		String nodeId;
  160 : 		Map<String, String> property = new HashMap<String, String>();
- 161 : 		// 引数に指定された駅がMap stationsに格納されているか確認
+ 161 : 		// Check whether the 'station', as the argument, has be stored in the Map or not.
  162 : 		if (this.stations.containsKey(station)) {
- 163 : 			// 格納されている場合は、そのidを返却
+ 163 : 			// If yes, return the ID
  164 : 			nodeId = this.stations.get(station);
  165 : 		} else {
- 166 : 			// 格納されていない場合は、新たにnodeを作成し、作成時に取得したidを返却
+ 166 : 			// If no, create a new node for the station, and return its ID.
  167 : 			nodeId = client.create_node(NAME);
  168 : 			property.put("name", station);
  169 : 			client.update_node(NAME, nodeId, property);
- 170 : 			// Map stationsにnodeを作成した駅を格納
- 171 : 			this.stations.put(station, nodeId);
+ 170 : 			// Store the created node into the Map of stations 171 : 			this.stations.put(station, nodeId);
  172 : 		}
  173 : 		return nodeId;